OpenBCI/Documentation/website/docs/Cyton/09-Using_SD_Card_with_OpenBCI.md

 ![DiskUtility](../assets/CytonImages/DiskUtil_Erase.jpg)
 ![SecureErase](../assets/CytonImages/DiskUtil_eraseSecure.jpg)

-If you are using a new card, or one that you've had around, first thing you should do is format it to FAT32.
+**IMPORTANT** - If you are using a new card, or one that you've had around, you MUST format it to FAT32 or FAT.
 We've found that the most successful formatting method is one that overwrites the card, not just 'erasing' it which can leave old data intact.
 The Mac OS provides this option in the Disk Utility.
 Click the Erase tab, open Security Options, and slide the slider to the 'single pass of zeros' option.
 There are more comprehensive secure erase options, but they take longer.

 ![ScanDiskFormatterMAC](../assets/CytonImages/ScanDiskFormatter.jpg)
 ![ScanDiskFormatterWin](../assets/CytonImages/SDformatterWin.jpg)